panafarmakis/WotsPlus/README.md

 # WotsPlus
-Wots+ Signature Scheme Utilizing Sha256 (Context of Sphincs+ Signature Scheme for Post-Quantum Cryptography)
+**Wots+ Signature Scheme**

-This repository represents an implementation of Wots+ (Winternitz One-Time Signature Scheme) in context of SPHINCS+.
+**This repository represents an implementation of Wots+ (Winternitz One-Time Signature Scheme) in context of SPHINCS+**.
 It is developed as part of my MEng/Diploma Thesis `Hardware Implementation of SPHINCS+ (Wots+) Signature Scheme for Post Quantum Cryptography` from Electical and Computer Engineering Department, University of Patras, Patras Greece.

-SPHINCS+ describes a a stateless hash-based signature framework which can be combined with an arbitrary hash function.
+SPHINCS+ describes a stateless hash-based signature framework which can be combined with an arbitrary hash function.
 The aim is to standardize cryptographic systems that are secure against attacks originating from both quantum and “classical” computers.
 SPHINCS+ has significant advantages over the state of the art in terms of speed, signature size, and security, and is among the nine remaining signature schemes in the second round of the NIST Post-Quantum Cryptography standardization project.
 The main contribution is the introduction of tweakable hash function and a demonstration how it allows for a unified security analysis of hash-based signature schemes.